 Manuel DeLanda (2011) Philosophy and Simulation: The Emergence of Synthetic Reason

 DeLanda further develops his materialist philosophy in this book, in which he examines various types of simulation that generate emergent behaviour, explaining each in terms of their mechanism and their structures of possibility space (or phase space).
 Through these analyses, DeLanda constructs an epistemology of simulation that provides support for his philosophical endeavour.
-But I found this book less coherent than Intensive Science and Virtual Philosophy (2002), which provides a clearer (though more technical) connection between D&G’s rather opaque writings and recent scientific findings in the field of complexity.
-There is so much focus on exploring different simulations that the central thread gets lost from view.
+But this book is less coherent than Intensive Science and Virtual Philosophy (2002), which provides a clearer (though more technical) connection between D&G’s rather opaque writings and recent scientific findings in the field of complexity.
+There is so much focus on exploring different types of simulation that the central thread gets lost from view.
 The book would also benefit from better punctuation and the addition of a few explanatory diagrams to illustrate some of the mechanisms behind the various forms of simulation.

 Ilya Prigogine (1996) The End of Certainty: Time, Chaos and the New Laws of Nature